stldsa/site/README.md

 ### Code formatting

-Use [black](https://github.com/psf/black) in your IDE to automatically format your code according to the project standards upon saving.
-Black automatically comes with the Python extension for VS Code and should come preconfigured according to the `.vscode` file that comes with this repo.
-Installing pre-commit ensures your code is properly formatted (using [black]) before committing any code.
+Use [black](https://github.com/psf/black) in your IDE to automatically format your code according to the project standards each time you save your code.
+Black automatically comes with the Python extension for VS Code and should come preconfigured according to the `.vscode` configuration file that comes with this repo.
+Installing **pre-commit** ensures your code is black-formatted before committing any code:

     pre-committ install